 It is a tuber that looks like the carrot, except it is whitish in colour.
-In fact, the carrot is known as "hong luo bo" which means "red radish".
+The carrot is known as 红萝卜 (hong luo bo) which means "red radish".

-It is also affectionately acknowledged as the little ginseng.
-A Chinese folk saying "冬吃萝卜夏吃姜 不劳医生开药方" which means "Radish in the winter, ginger in the summer, and the doctor's out of business" alluded to its efficacy in dietary therapy, especially during the winter months.
+It means "Radish in the winter, ginger in the summer, and the doctor's out of business".

 Different parts of the radish can taste different.
 The top part is supposed to be sweeter so it is suitable for grating or used in salads.
 The tip is spicy and is usually pickled.
 The middle section contains the most liquid and is commonly used in stews.

-It can be cut into chunks and cooked in soups or stew.
+It can be cut into chunks and cooked in soup or stew.
 After sufficient simmering, it loses its spicy taste and takes on the flavour of the soup or stew it is cooked in.
-It is popular in stews featuring beef, lamb or mutton.
+It pairs well with beef, lamb or mutton.

 This recipe is non-spicy and slightly herbal.
 It is a gentle warming dish with the ginger and spring onion.